gupta-nakul/gupta-nakul.github.io/README.md

 - Performed data preprocessing and Exploratory Data Analysis (EDA) to clean and understand the data.
 - Utilized Word2Vec and BERT embeddings to capture semantic meaning and context of the sentence.
 - Developed multiple ML models, including XGBoost and Logistic Regression, to identify metaphors in text.
 - Implemented Bidirectional LSTM as the hero model to leverage sequential information and achieve superior performance in identifying metaphors.

+## Leadership Experience
+**Senior Supervisor @ Indiana University Testing Center(_January 2024 - Present_)**
+- Trained 10+ proctors, enabling skill development and decision taking; successfully guided 4 to become senior proctors and 2 to transition into supervisory roles within 4 months.
+- Implemented real-time decision-making strategies to efficiently manage up to 1000+ incoming students daily.
+- Boosted operational efficiency by 30% through effective student segregation strategies across multiple labs, reducing wait times and streamlining flow of students.

 ## Technical Skills
 **Languages**